gohlinka2/KMPIntegrationDemo/README.md

 In KMP, create main-android and main-ios branches from the main branch.
 For now, they are the same as main, but they will each mirror the main branches of the native repos, but only have commits related to KMP.

 In the following lines, there are 2 approaches - either with `--squash` and without it.
 Both have an advantage and a disadvantage and it is up to you to decide where you want to make compromises.
 I will describe both.
+You can also see screenshots of how they affect the history graph at the end.

 To integrate KMP into native code (let's say the Android part now):